 - Builds Loyalty;

 Unlike offline shopping, you can not contact the buyer physically yet rather show what you have from your online store.
 That’s why the key to a successful cross-selling eCommerce strategy lies in the item you suggest to customers.
 If you sell in a brick-and-mortar store, you will need to handpick the product and show it to your buyer to do cross-selling.
 However, some platforms automatically suggest the relevant item for the buyer.
 This reduces a huge amount of effort and gives you more time to focus on important tasks.

-For instance, Amazon is taking good care of the product recommendations with so many improvements in recent years.
-They applied the new deep-learning-based method for doing complementary-product recommendation (CPR).
-With the new tool, Amazon’s customers will more likely to find a product that the customer wanted to buy.
+For instance, Amazon is taking good care of product recommendations with so many improvements in recent years.
+They applied the new deep-learning-based method for doing complementary-product recommendations (CPR).
+With the new tool, Amazon’s customers will more likely to find a product that the customers wanted to buy.

 Remember when offering more products for a consumer to buy, make sure to go with these kinds of items.

-- Related products: These are items that are similar to the one a consumer is now paying.
+- Related products: These are items that are similar to the one a consumer is now paying for.
 If they add a cat tree to their cart, Amazon recommends that they also buy cat toys.
 That is because a cat owner would be more interested in purchasing additional cat products.

 - Complementary products: Just like you’re bundling your items, these products are utilized in conjunction with the item that your customer is now buying.
 If a buyer adds a label printer to their cart, Amazon will suggest that they would like to buy the correct size label-printing paper to go with it.